quang1225/web-platform-build-tool/README.md

 ## Install

-- Setup @web-platform component registry using a `.npmrc` file following [this instruction](https://gitlab.myteksi.net/chroma/web-platform#to-install-published-packages).
+- Setup @web-platform component registry using a `.npmrc` file.

 - Install the package: